maneatsbible/maneatsbible.github.io/betterdispute/README.md

 ## A system for structured disagreement that produces clarity, agreement, and resolution.

-Better Dispute turns discussion into a constrained, auditable, turn-based event system where every claim, challenge, and answer is replayable from GitHub history.
+Better Dispute turns discussion into a constrained, auditable, turn-based event system where every claim, challenge, and answer is replayable from a persistent event stream.

 It replaces free-form argument with deterministic interaction graphs reconstructed entirely on the client.